 The activities of the former Redevelopment Agency and the Successor Agency are subject to further examination by the State of California and the amount, if any, of expenditures which may be disallowed by the State cannot be determined at this time.
 In addition, the State Controller's Office conducted a review of the propriety of asset transfers between the former Redevelopment Agency or the Successor Agency and any public agency that occurred on or after January 1, 2011.
 The City received the results of the State Controller's asset transfer review in February 2015 that indicates the City is to return capital assets in the amount of \$459,477 to the Successor Agency.
 Concurrent with the finalization of the asset transfer review, the City has been working with the California Department of Finance (DOF) on the Agency's Long Range Property Management Plan (LRPMP).
 Initial conversations with the DOF indicate that the capital assets identified in the asset transfer review will be identified as City-owned land upon final approval of the LRPMP.
-Based on these discussions, the City anticipates that the assets identified will be approved to retained by the City.
-The City will abide by the final determination as set by the DOF.
-Therefore, the amount, if any, of assets to be returned is not determinable at this time.
+On December 17, 2015 the DOF approved the revised LRPMP and the Agency's use or disposition of all properties listed on the plan.
+This included the retention by the City of the \$459,477 capital asset previously identified in the State Controller's asset transfer review.
+Based on this approval, the identified asset will not be returned to the Agency.